About Block by Block

 Credit: Diego Vivas

-Block by Block is an innovative collaboration between Mojang, Microsoft, and UN-Habitat.
+Block by Block was born from an innovative collaboration between Mojang, Microsoft, and UN-Habitat.

 Mojang is the maker of Minecraft.
-Mojang licenses the use of Minecraft for Block by Block Workshops and provides ongoing financial support from the sale of licensed Minecraft merchandise.
+Mojang licenses the use of Minecraft for Block by Block Workshops and has provided financial support from the sale of licensed Minecraft merchandise.
 To date, Mojang has mobilized more than $5 million from the Minecraft community to make Block by Block Workshops and projects possible worldwide.

 Microsoft is the corporate parent of Mojang.
-Microsoft provides additional support as well as organizational oversight.
+Microsoft has provided additional support as well as organizational oversight.

 UN-Habitat is a United Nations agency working toward a better urban future.
 Its mission is to promote the development of socially and environmentally sustainable human settlements and adequate shelter for all.
-UN-Habitat pioneered the Block by Block methodology in 2012 and oversees the implementation of the funded projects.
+UN-Habitat pioneered the Block by Block methodology in 2012 and oversees project implementation.

 Public space is a vital component of a prosperous city.
 Well-designed and managed public space is a key asset for a city’s functioning and has a positive impact on its economy, environment, safety, health, integration, and connectivity.
 The quality of life for people in cities is directly related to the state of its public spaces.